-GlassMasters has a Service Division that operates ten retail stores, two in each of Calgary and Edmonton and one in each of Red Deer, Sherwood Park, Airdrie, Saskatoon, Regina, and Lethbridge.
-GlassMasters has a Wholesale Division with four locations, one in each of Calgary, Edmonton, Saskatoon, and Regina.
-The Wholesale Division supplies glass to the Service Division and also to independent operators in the Central Alberta corridor.
-GlassMasters may look to open additional locations as market opportunities present themselves.
+GlassMasters has a Service Division that operates thirteen retail stores, as noted under "Operations" above.
+GlassMasters has a Wholesale Division with five locations.
+The Wholesale Division supplies glass to the Service Division and to independent operators within Western Canada.
+GlassMasters look to open additional locations as market opportunities present themselves.

 Glass is becoming smarter and more complex.
-"Smart glass" includes or will include auto tinting, sensors, built in displays, antennas and other technology.
+"Smart glass" includes auto tinting, sensors, built in displays, antennas, and other technology.
 As automobile glass and side mirrors increase in sophistication, so does the skill level required to properly install them.
-In order to improve mileage and efficiency, manufacturers are making every effort to build lighter vehicles.
+To improve mileage and efficiency, manufacturers are making every effort to build lighter vehicles.
 As a relatively light weight, strong and "smart" material, glass is claiming an increasing share of a vehicle's composition.
-GlassMasters will need to keep training up to the standards required to provide adequate services as the level of complexity increases.
+GlassMasters is aware of continuous market trends and ensures it's training, tools and technology continue to increase to provide superior service as the level of complexity increases.
 GlassMasters is continually training its technicians to keep up with the market trends and thus does not expect to be adversely affected by the increasing level of complexity in the market.